-The Neighbourhood Plan will support development proposals which deliver housing mixes that meet the needs of the community and contribute to the diversification of the Parish's housing stock, subject to other policies in the Plan.
+The neighbourhood plan will support development proposals which deliver housing mixes that meet the needs of the community and contribute to the diversification of the parish's housing stock, subject to other policies in the Plan.

-On all new residential proposals in excess of three dwellings, schemes will be expected to deliver a mix of the following housing types, subject to viability and deliverability;
+On all new residential proposals in excess of three dwellings, schemes will be expected to deliver a mix of the following housing types, subject to viability, and deliverability;

-- Properties specifically designed for older persons that meet enhanced building regulations Part M, including bungalows
+- Small properties especially for the elderly, including bungalows

 - Properties suitable for first time buyers

-- Smaller family homes
+- Family homes

-Proposals will not be supported by the ENP if there are more than four dwellings on a site.
+Proposals will not be supported by the ENP if there are more than four dwellings on a site, unless meeting the criteria set out in Policy H2.

-- 5.24.
-The housing mix in this policy is based on the following factors; - Demographically, the Parish has an elderly population, many of which live in larger 3-5 bedroom properties and are now looking to downsize into smaller 1-2 bedroom houses and bungalows.
+- 5.22.
+The housing mix for Elford is based on a number of factors; - Demographically, the parish has an elderly population, many of which live in larger 3-5 bedroom properties and are now looking to downsize into smaller 1-2 bedroom houses and bungalows.

 - The housing market demonstrates an under occupancy of the current homes in the village, which indicates a lack of suitably sized homes for the current residents, hence smaller properties are required for residents to downsize. - There is a desire by the community to see more young families in the village that would help to support a vibrant and sustainable community.
-There is therefore a need for first-time buyers and for smaller family homes.